Nong Khiaw - The Complete Guide

 If you look directly above the hole, you can see war time graffiti.
 Including pictures of the American bombers that the cave dwellers were seeking shelter from.

 We really enjoyed the history caves.
-They are set basically within the town, that they’re definitely worth checking out and giving an hour of your time to.
+They are set basically within the town so they’re definitely worth checking out and giving an hour of your time to.

 Kayaking on the Nam Ou River